ShahedSabab/air-hazard-detection/README.md

 ![](dashboard.PNG?raw=true)

 # Motivation:
-Our team took on the challenge of the air hazard detection because we were inspired by the idea of building a tool that could potentially save many lives just by automatically analyzing data from a variety of sources and putting this analysis into the hands of key decision-makers, as well as the general public.
+This project is a team effort of Team 'Vesper' participated in the [NASA International Space Apps Challenge'20](https://2020.spaceappschallenge.org/challenges/inform/automated-detection-hazards/teams/vesper/project).Our team took on the challenge of the air hazard detection because we were inspired by the idea of building a tool that could potentially save many lives just by automatically analyzing data from a variety of sources and putting this analysis into the hands of key decision-makers, as well as the general public.

 Our approach in solving the problem involved investigating several machine learning models to automate the detection of hazards, building a dashboard to visualize the detections and incorporating ancillary data in an attempt to show the scope and impact of the detected hazards.